hgraca/arkitect/README.md

 ## Laravel
 If you plan to use Arkitect with Laravel, [smortexa](https://github.com/smortexa) wrote a nice wrapper with some predefined rules for laravel: https://github.com/smortexa/laravel-arkitect

+# Credits

+> This project is a clone of [phparkitect/arkitect](https://github.com/phparkitect/arkitect).
+>
+> We decided to make a fork because our PRs were becoming stale, which means that either the original project is not maintained or they do not wish to go in the direction we need the project to go.
+>
+> In any case, the initial work is commendable and very appreciated.